SanLuisObispoMom.com

 Posted by San Luis Obispo Mom on Saturday, June 4, 2022 Under: Arroyo Grande

-We went to the Mustang Waterpark at Lopez Lake in Arroyo Grande today!
-The Mustang Waterpark is only open during the summer season until Labor Day each year so we took advantage of it this summer and had a wonderful experience.
-I actually prefer this waterpark in Arroyo Grande, compared to the Ravine Waterpark in Paso Robles.
+We went to the Mustang Waterpark at Lopez Lake in Arroyo Grande right after the pandemic guidelines allowed the water parks to open again!
+The Mustang Waterpark is usually only open for a few months between Memorial Day weekend and Labor Day each year.
+I actually preferred this waterpark in Arroyo Grande while my kids were little, compared to the Ravine Waterpark in Paso Robles.
 (See our Ravine Waterpark review here.)

-The water park is smaller than Ravine Waterpark, the only other waterpark in SLO County, and that makes it less stressful for me as a mother of two little boys!
+Mustang Waterpark is considerably smaller than Ravine Waterpark, the only other waterpark in SLO County, and that made it less stressful for me as a mother of two little boys!
 There is a nice kids pool area with 3 kids' water slides.
 For bigger kids and adults, there are 3 water slides that you can enjoy.
 Best yet, all of these bigger waterslides can be ridden in tandem with your kid if they are big enough!

-We rented a Cabana for $125 plus booking fees (cost of Cabanas may cost more now) here at Mustang Waterpark.
+We reserved a cabana for $125 plus booking fees (cost of Cabanas may cost more now) here at Mustang Waterpark.
 I think that is a good deal because it is reserved for you for the whole day and it comes with nice chairs, shade and a reserved area.
-There is also a server who checks up on your party at the cabana every hour so you never have to wait by the snack bar to order!
+Once we were at the window before entering the water park, we mentioned to the staff there that we had a cabana reserved and they ushered us to the cabana.
+Since we came a couple of hours after they had already opened, there were only two unclaimed spots for the day.
+We didn't get to choose our exact spot online, so that is something to consider when you decide to book a cabana here.
+There was also a server who checked up on our party at the cabana every hour so I never had to wait by the snack bar to order food and drinks!

 We knew this water park is located at a county park so you'll find campers and tents here as you drive your way towards the water park.
-We were expecting this so we were not surprised but if you're not used to the camping scenery, I've forewarned you that you will see these cool camping areas before you make your way to the parking lot across from the Waterpark.
-We're locals so we are not campers and just coming to the Waterpark for some summer fun.
+We were expecting this so were not surprised but if you're not used to the camping scenery, I've forewarned you that you will see these cool camping areas for quite a while before you make your way to the final parking lot across from the water park.
+Even though we're locals, we're considering doing a camping trip here in the future!
+Important to note, whether you are camping here or just going to the water park, just entering the county park costs money per vehicle.
+You can read the Mustang Waterpark FAQ to see how much it costs this year.

 Here are my tips for your Mustang Waterpark visit that I think you might find useful:

-• Even though Mustang Waterpark opens at 10:30AM, you don't have to come right at 10:30AM as peak warm hours depending on the day could be right about noon.
+• Even though Mustang Waterpark opens at 10:30AM, you don't have to come right at 10:30AM as peak warm hours, depending on the day, could be right about noon.
 We came a bit after noon and stayed until it closed at 5PM.
 I think if we came really early, then we might be drained and not stay until the end.
-We had lunch before we arrived in the Arroyo Grande Village area.
-It's on the way there and only about 18 minutes from the Mustang Waterpark.
+We had lunch at the Arroyo Grande Village area before we arrived at the water park.
+It's on the way there and only about 18 minutes drive from the Mustang Waterpark.

 • Coolers and outside drinks (except water) and food are not allowed inside the waterpark but you can still keep it in your car and come out there when you want to enjoy your own snacks and beverages.
 Make sure you still have your wristband on to get back into the water park.

-• We rented a cabana ahead of time online and I highly recommend it!
+• We reserved a cabana ahead of time online and I highly recommend it!
 It was my son's birthday weekend and my sons were so impressed.
 They felt special.
 The cabana we selected had seats for 6 but I saw a couple of cabana groups having more than 6 people and they were hovering in and out of their cabanas.
 The staff seemed okay with that so if you have a larger party, don't be deterred to not rent it because you have more than 6 people.
+They also have the Penthouse Suite and King Cabanas, which are bigger than the Poolside Cabanas.
 As mentioned earlier, we arrived a little bit past noon and someone ushered us inside and gave us an option between that last two that were left.
-Even though we had booked the cabana a month ahead, you don't book for the exact cabana location.
-There was only Cabana #2 and #5 left when we arrived and we chose Cabana #5 as there was more privacy in that area.
+Even though we had booked the cabana a month ahead, they didn't let us book for the exact cabana location.
+Maybe they have plans to change this in the future (you may have to check on this on their website).
+There were only Cabana #2 and #5 left when we arrived and we chose Cabana #5 as there was more privacy in that area.
 I was very happy with Cabana #5.
 From what I observed, Cabanas #1, #2 and #3 had the least privacy but they were closest to the entrance so the whole park would be walking by you as they enter.

 • Everything on the snack bar was so reasonably priced and I love that about Mustang Waterpark.
 We ordered drinks and snacks for 4 and the bill plus a 25% tip was under $50.
 That's amazing for 2022.
 I never had to go to the snack bar line because the server checked up with us every hour at the cabana.
 We ordered 1 hot dog, 1 pretzel, 1 dippin' dots, 1 snow cone and a few plastic cups of wine.